-PROFILE: FirstEnergy, a “diversified energy company” headquartered in Akron, OH, is a funder of STEM higher education through the FirstEnergy Foundation.
-The foundation provides funding to entities operating in areas where it provides services and does business.
-This includes substantial portions of Pennsylvania, West Virginia, Ohio and New Jersey, Maryland, Virginia, Illinois and Michigan.
+Both corporate and foundation grants place geographic restrictions on their funding and only fund organizations operating in areas where FirstEnergy provides services and does business.
+This includes portions of Pennsylvania, West Virginia, Ohio and New Jersey, Maryland, Virginia, Illinois, and Michigan.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).